 To use OCR on your images or PDFs, simply upload them on Google Drive.
 Then, right-click on them and select “Open in Google Docs“, and Google Drive will convert the image/PDF into an editable “text-only” file.

 I tested the OCR capabilities of Google Drive by creating a sample JPEG consisting of text, a table, formatted text, and some text in calligraphy fonts.

 This is in no way the best recognition you can get on an OCR, but it will work for your basic needs.
-If you need an OCR software that can flawlessly recognize and extract text, data, and formatting from your documents, you can check out our article on the best OCR software.
+If you need OCR software that can flawlessly recognize and extract text, data, and formatting from your documents, you can check out our article on the best OCR software.

 5. See your Files Sorted by Size

 Google Drive sorts uploaded files and folders by the “Latest Modified First” rule.
 This can be useful as it ensures that the files you uploaded the most recently are present at the top, for easy access.
-However, if you are running low on available space on your Google Drive account, you might want to sort the files by their size, in order to figure out where you can save space the most.
+However, if you are running low on available space on your Google Drive account, you might want to sort the files by their size, to figure out where you can save space the most.

 While there isn’t directly a way to do this, you can still get Google Drive to arrange files by size, by following the steps below:

 - On the Google Drive homepage, hover your mouse on the “Upgrade storage” option at the bottom of the left panel.

 This will bring up a window with the breakdown of your usage, click on “Drive“, and Google Drive will sort all your files by Size.